-- (C) Demonstration of potential for consistent and calculable hydrogen demand; - (D) Demonstration that the proposed station capacity is an appropriate capacity based on documented, verifiable, and reproducible projections of daily hydrogen demand at the proposed location; - (E) Calculation of the projected trajectory of annualized average station utilization (calculated as annual throughput divided by annual station capacity) at the proposed location; and - (F) Demonstration that the proposed station location has been discussed with local authorities having jurisdiction and no early roadblocks have been identified. - (xi) A signed attestation letter from the applicant attesting to the veracity of the information in the application packet.
-The attestation letter must be submitted as an electronic copy, be on company letterhead, be signed by an officer of the applicant with authority to attest to the veracity of the information in the application and to sign on behalf of the applicant, be from the applicant and not from an entity representing the applicant (such as a consultant or legal counsel), and include the following attestation:
+(A) The role(s) the station location will play in the developing - hydrogen station network; - (B) The means by which the station contributes to robust growth of the statewide hydrogen fueling network; - (C) Demonstration of potential for consistent and calculable hydrogen demand; - (D) Demonstration that the proposed station capacity is an appropriate capacity based on documented, verifiable, and reproducible projections of daily hydrogen demand at the proposed location; - (E) Calculation of the projected trajectory of annualized average station utilization (calculated as annual throughput divided by annual station capacity) at the proposed location; and - (F) Demonstration that the proposed station location has been discussed with local authorities having jurisdiction and no early roadblocks have been identified. - (xi) A signed attestation letter from the applicant attesting to the veracity of the information in the application packet.
+The attestation letter must be submitted as an electronic copy, be on company letterhead, be signed by an officer of the applicant with authority to attest to the veracity of the information in the application and to sign on behalf of the applicant, be from the applicant and not from an entity representing the applicant (such as a consultant or legal counsel), and include the following attestation: - I, an authorized representative of (applicant entity), attest to the veracity of the information submitted as part of the Hydrogen Refueling Infrastructure (HRI) application, attest that the proposed FSE is not receiving funds pursuant to any enforcement settlement related to any Washington or Federal regulation, and declare that the information submitted accurately represents the anticipated and intended design and operation of the hydrogen refueling station.
+Further, I understand and agree to each of the statements in the attached application.
+I am a duly authorized officer with authority to attest to the veracity of the information in the application and to sign on behalf of the respective applicant.

-I understand that the following information in the HRI application will be made available on the Washington CFP website: Name of the Applicant Entity, Station Name, Station Address, Number of Dispensing Units, HRI Refueling Capacity, and Effective Date Range for HRI Crediting.
+I understand that the following information in the HRI application will be made available on the Washington CFP website: Name of the Applicant Entity, Station Name, Station Address, Number of Dispensing Units, HRI Refueling Capacity, and Effective Date Range for HRI Cred-